 section of the Canal, with a view to making it more user friendly to visitors and maximising the asset that the canal will obviously be to the

-However, after this rather negative caveat, it should be clearly stated that the rest of the Kennet and
+However, the rest of the Kennet and

 industrial antiquities such as the Crofton pumping